 Hyphens.
 Loomborn.com beats loom-born.com every time.
 Customers forget the hyphen, type the unhyphenated version, land on someone else's site.
 Skip hyphens entirely.

 Numbers.
 Style77.com, AreaThree.com, 28Daysco.com.
 They date instantly, get misheard in audio ads, signal you could not find your first choice.
+There is also the spelled-versus-numeral ambiguity: is it "area3" or "areathree"?
+Every digit in a name forces the customer to guess which spelling you chose, and half of them guess wrong.

 Long compound words.
 The fifteen character limit is real.
 Past that, customers forget the spelling.
 The four most successful direct to consumer brand domains in the last ten years average ten letters.
+Shorter names are not just easier to remember; they fit on a logo, a business card, and an Instagram handle without truncating, and they leave room for a clean email address.

 How to actually find the one